sheepzh/time-tracker-4-browser/README.md

 #### 3. Perfect translation

-In addition to Simplified Chinese, the other localized languages of this software all rely on machine translation.
+Most of the software's localization relies on machine translation.
 You can also submit translation suggestions on [Crowdin](https://crowdin.com/project/timer-chrome-edge-firefox).

 #### 4. Rate 5 stars